The Hull City Customer Charter is available to view at the main KCOM Stadium reception and the Tiger Leisure store at the KCOM Stadium.

 We offer excellent facilities for supporters at the KCOM Stadium, which should enable all of us to get the most out of supporting our team.
 However, with continued feedback through fellow supporters, we can continuously improve the service that we offer.

 Please keep in touch, as your feedback is always appreciated.

 I can be contacted on (01482) 358303 or via email at [email protected]

 The Club constantly reviews its ticketing policies annually.

-The Club operates a scheme for supporters to pay for season tickets by monthly instalments.
+The Club operates a scheme for supporters to pay for Memberships by monthly instalments.

-The Club will always ensure that, whichever Division of the League it plays in, a minimum of 5% of tickets for each game are made available to non-season ticket holders.
+The Club will always ensure that, whichever division of the League it plays in, a minimum of 5% of tickets for each game are made available to non-Members.

 The Club does not sell restricted view seats except in cases where a capacity crowd is expected.